danielfurlan/OpenGesture/README.md

 # OrderData

 this script is for ordering the X and Y points from the .json files for dataset creation.
 It outputs a .txt file with "n" examples of a concatenated vector [x] + [y].
 It aims at creating a dataset to feed some a machine learning model or to whatever purpose it may have.

+## Compiling it

+you may use the following flags for python library location when compiling the 'main.cpp':
+'g++ -std=c++11 main.cpp -o main -I/usr/include/x86_64-linux-gnu -lpython3.5m'